-Partnerships BC's mandate is to structure and implement public private partnership solutions which serve the public interest.
-The company's success is measured by its ability to meet project milestones and the number and type of new projects it initiates.
+Partnerships BC's mandate is to evaluate, structure and implement PPP solutions which serve the public interest.
+The Company's success is measured by its ability to meet project milestones and the number and type of new projects it initiates.

 Partnerships BC shares with its public sector clients a commitment to managing projects such that the public interest is served.
-Given that public private partnerships often involve large, high profile, complex projects, it is essential that all stakeholders have a degree of comfort with the process involved in bringing a public private partnership project to fruition.
-To achieve this, and to protect the public interest, the company is committed to ensuring that its operations and projects are delivered in the most transparent manner possible, demonstrating fairness, integrity and value for taxpayer dollars.
-The company is also committed to protecting confidential information and commercial interest.
+Given that PPPs often involve large, high profile, complex projects, it is essential that all stakeholders have a degree of comfort with the process involved in bringing a PPP project to fruition.
+To achieve this, and to protect the public interest, the Company is committed to ensuring that its operations and projects are delivered in the most transparent manner possible, demonstrating fairness, integrity and value for taxpayer dollars.
+The Company is also committed to protecting confidential information and commercial interest.

-Partnerships BC is committed to ensuring that public sector clients are provided with the highest standard of service available and that they are satisfied with the quality of services provided.
+Partnerships BC is committed to ensuring that public sector clients are provided with the highest standard of service available and that they are satisfied with the quality of services received.

-The company will focus on the following strategies to achieve its goal:
+The Company will focus on the following strategies to achieve its goal: